alalluna/eurofirms-bootcamp-202402/staff/tere-albenca/project/doc/README.md

 #### For students

-- View all works
-- View my works in profile (list of works of the logged in user)
-- View users works (user's works list)
-- Publish my work
 - Edit only my work (only title and description)
 - Delete only my work

 - View comments (from work of every students)

 - View list of all lessons and lessons of some teacher (work in progress)